Critique-Coder: Enhancing Coder Models by Critique Reinforcement Learning: Experiment

 \subsection{Limitations in Self-Critique}

-Although incorporating CRL enhances the model’s reasoning and critique abilities, it does not exhibit self-critique capability.
-To explore this limitation, we implemented critique-based parallel test-time scaling on \textsc{Critique-Coder}.
-Specifically, on LiveCodeBench v5, the \textsc{Critique-Coder-4B} was prompted to generate 10 candidate solutions for each question.
-These solutions, along with their corresponding question, were subsequently fed back into the model for critique, with each solution being critiqued for 64 samples.
-We then attempted to identify the best solution by leveraging these critiques.
-The solutions were scored based on the number of \verb|True| critiques they received.
-If multiple solutions received identical scores, the solution with the shortest critique thinking token was selected.
-However, this approach did not yield performance improvements, indicating that the model lacks genuine self-critical ability.
+Although incorporating CRL substantially improves the model’s reasoning and critique-related capabilities during generation, it does not enable reliable post-hoc self-critique when only the final answer is available.
+To examine this limitation, we implemented critique-based parallel test-time scaling on \textsc{Critique-Coder}.
+Specifically, on LiveCodeBench v5, \textsc{Critique-Coder-4B} was prompted to generate 10 candidate solutions per problem.
+Each solution, together with the original question, was then fed back into the model for critique, with 64 critique samples generated per solution.
+Candidate solutions were scored by the number of \verb|True| critiques they received, with ties broken by selecting the solution with the shortest critique thinking token length.
+This procedure did not lead to performance improvements.

+This outcome is not specific to our method and is consistent with prior findings \citep{huang2023large, valmeekam2023can} showing that large language models cannot reliably evaluate or refine their own final outputs without access to intermediate reasoning trajectories or additional external signals.
+Importantly, this result does not contradict the effectiveness of CRL.
+The performance gains from CRL do not arise from post-hoc self-critique on completed answers; instead, CRL improves performance by internalizing critique-based judgment during training, enabling more thorough reasoning and refinement \emph{before} the final answer is produced.
+Consequently, once the reasoning process is removed and only the final output is provided, the model naturally fails to further critique or improve it, in line with established limitations in the literature.